zktuong/dandelion/DESCRIPTION.md

 Support is provided on a voluntary basis, as time permits.

-If there are any ideas, comments, suggestions, thing you would like to know more etc., please feel free to email me at kt16@sanger.ac.uk or post in the issue tracker and I will get back to you.
+If there are any ideas, comments, suggestions, thing you would like to know more etc., please feel free to email me at z.tuong@uq.edu.au or post in the issue tracker and I will get back to you.